robfatland/serverless/azure/tutorial.md

+This tutorial is deprecated; [this is the link to the current MSE544 tutorial](https://github.com/robfatland/serverless/blob/main/azure/MSE544.md)

 # Azure Serverless Functions walkthrough

 This tutorial follows a very minimalist path to a working example of serverless, owing to time constraints.
 We recommend viewing this as a first step in